tsongpra/portfolio/Assignment3.md

 # Summary
 Overall the original visualization represent how MBA schools increase your pre-MBA salary.
 The visualization looks fine and engaging.
 However, there are some misleading points on the Y-Axis (salary in thousands USD), too much data bars, and unclear coloring.
 One more point that I get from feedback is about adding the raw pre-MBA salary numbers on the X-Axis.
-I recreated the visualization and now it looks better.
+I recreated the visualization and now it looks more accurately and simple.

 [Click here to return my main homepage](https://tsongpra.github.io/portfolio/)